zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 first in the programming language Logo developed 1967.
-In computer graphics, Turtle Graphics are a special kind of vector graphics using a relative cursor, which is called turtle upon a Cartesian co-ordinate system plane with x and y axis.</p>
+In computer graphics, Turtle Graphics are a special kind of vector graphics using a relative cursor, which is called turtle upon a Cartesian co-ordinate system plane with x and y axis.
+The turtle itself has three attributes, which are the location, the orientation (or direction) and the pen.
+The pen has attributes too, which are color, width, and down and up state.</p>

+## Turtle Graphics Implementations

+Implementations of Turtle Graphics in programming languages are:

+* Logo
+* Python
+* Scratch
+* Java
+* JavaScript
+* HTML5 Canvas
+* C++
+* Joy

 ## Turtle Graphics and Python